MIE Graduate Student Funding 2022-2023

 RA payments are processed by the MIE Payroll Office (MC 134A).
 These are deposited monthly to a student’s bank account.
 Students must contact the MIE Payroll Office to set up direct deposit.

-The MIE Graduate Student Travel Grant Program provides up to 24 travel grants (up to $750 CAD) per year to support conference-related expenses of MIE students.
-See the U of T Guidelines for Travel and Other Reimbursable Expenses for a list of eligible expenses.
+The MIE Graduate Student Conference Grant Program provides grants (up to $900 CAD each) to support conference-related expenses of MIE students.

 - present a poster or paper, or participate as a panelist at a domestic or international academic or industry-related conference before their convocation date.